13 Amazing Things To Do In Zermatt, Switzerland

 6. Explore Zermatt Old Town

-Stroll through the car-free village, visit charming shops, and dine in traditional Swiss restaurants.
-Stroll through narrow cobblestone streets, surrounded by charming, centuries-old chalets adorned with wooden facades and flower boxes all covered in crisp white snow (even you visit during the winter).
-It’s small but oh so beautiful.
+There are plenty of things to do in Zermatt town including strolling through the car-free village, visiting charming shops, and dining on traditional Swiss cuisine.
+Walk around the narrow cobblestone streets, surrounded by charming, centuries-old chalets adorned with wooden facades and flower boxes all covered in crisp white snow (even if you visit during the winter).
+It’s small but, oh so beautiful.
+If you’re short on time during your trip and wondering ‘what things to do in Zermatt in one day?’ then exploring the Old Town should be high on it!
+It’s also one of the free things to do in Zermatt.

 7. Ride the Cable Car to the Matterhorn Glacier Paradise